Suggestions

 Please wait while we process your payment

-Robert Louis (originally Lewis) Stevenson was born in November 1850 in Edinburgh, Scotland.
-His father was an engineer, and his mother was from a family of lawyers and ministers.
-Like many other parents of their time, the Stevensons imparted to their son the Victorian values of piety, industry, and practical success.
-Robert was somewhat fearful of his strict, no-nonsense father, a fact that would later be evident in the numerous antagonistic or spiritless father-son relationships depicted in his novels.
-Robert was a solid student, obeying his father’s wishes by enrolling in Edinburgh University’s engineering department with the eventual aim of joining his father’s firm, which specialized in the construction of deep-sea lighthouses.
-Stevenson soon rebelled against this plan and reached a compromise with his father by pursuing legal studies.
-He frequently passed his summer vacations in France with his friends, who were mainly bohemians and artists.
-At the age of twenty-five, Stevenson passed the bar, but he knew he was not a lawyer at heart and never practiced.
+A solid student, Robert obeyed his father’s wishes by enrolling in Edinburgh University to study engineering, with the eventual aim of joining his father’s firm, which specialized in the construction of lighthouses.
+Before long, however, he pushed back against this plan and reached a compromise with his father by pursuing legal studies.
+Robert frequently passed his summer vacations in France with his friends, who were mainly bohemians and artists.
+At the age of twenty-five, he passed the bar, but he knew he was not a lawyer at heart and never practiced.
 Around that time, he published his first essay, a travel piece, and his literary career began.

 Please wait while we process your payment